AdrianoVoltolini/SSATAN-X_project/README.md

 # SSATAN-X project

-Requires Python 3.7+, Networkx 3.0+, Numpy, Pandas, Matplotlib (and ffmpeg if you want to save a gif)
+Requires: Python 3.7+, Networkx 3.0+, Numpy, Pandas, Matplotlib
+Optional: ffmpeg if you want to save a gif, line_profiler if you want to open or create .lprof files

 Main scripts:
  - parameters.py: contains all the parameters used in our project.
 Changing values in here will change the outputs of the other python scripts.